Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Stops a running packet capture session

 ### [Test-AzureRmDnsAvailability](Test-AzureRmDnsAvailability.md)
+Checks whether a domain name in the cloudapp.azure.com zone is available for use.

 ### [Test-AzureRmNetworkWatcherConnectivity](Test-AzureRmNetworkWatcherConnectivity.md)
 Returns connectivity information for a specified source VM and a destination.